 If you hadn’t guessed PROJECT NOVA (as I was doxxed day one by their Instagram stories) was working at Novara Media.
 I have been helping out since the election began, and I worked all night Thursday during there marathon Election Sesh livestream.

 Novara Media have become one of the most important voices in left independent media in the UK.
-Back during the 2010 student protests across tables in squats and at other gatherings, a lot of energy was spent discussing ‘institution building’.
+During the 2010 student protests, across tables, in squats and at other gatherings, a lot of energy was spent discussing ‘institution building’.
 For my part I put my energy into Unmonastary and other things.
 But the Novara team decided to go out and build a media organisation.
 All held together on a shoe string budget funded by its audience.
 If you aren’t already a supporter I urge you to go become one now.

-The reality that is often forgotten by the Twitterti left is that Novara Media represent ‘the long protest.
-For the Novara Team the protest against austerity, student fees, terrible mainstream reporting, capitalism and a fight for Socialsim in the UK that began back in 2010/11 never ended.
+A reality often forgotten by the Twitterti left is that Novara Media represent ‘the long protest.
+For the Novara Team the protest against austerity, student fees, terrible mainstream reporting, capitalism and a fight for Socialism in the UK that began back in 2010/11 never ended.

 I don’t think anyone would deny that they haven’t been successful.
 The Marathon Election Sesh livestream was professional as hell.
 They have even bigger plans for the future.

-On top of the crzy week I also attended a blockchain workshop on Monday.
-It was the continuation of this series.
+On top of the crazy week I also attended a blockchain workshop on Monday.
+A was the continuation of this series.
 I might blog about it when some of the documentation is online.
 My team designed a DAO called “DAO’n to earth”.